InovelliUSA/Firmware/Red-Series/Z-Wave/LZW30-SN-On-Off-Switch/README.md

 # <b>Inovelli Red Series On/Off Switch</b>
-*This is the repository for the Inovelli Red Series Switch that houses all firmware files along with release notes.*
+*This is the repository for the Inovelli Red Series Switch that houses all firmware.
+<br>The changelog can be found here: [Red Series On/Off Switch Changelog](https://help.inovelli.com/en/articles/8505686-red-series-on-off-switch-firmware-changelog)*

 ### ABOUT